bath-bcss/Technical-Labs/docs/Unix_Shell.md

 ![LSCommandImage](Assets/Unix_Shell/LSCommand.png)

-In Unix any directories starting with a fullstop are hidden by default.
+In Unix any directories starting with a `.` are hidden by default.
 To show these hidden files add the `-a` flag to the `ls` command.

 ![LSACommand](Assets/Unix_Shell/LSACommand.png)